 One of four things is happening as illustrated by these examples.

 - Soft pull credit cards do not involve a credit check.
-The bank is issuing a secured credit card with a limit that matches the amount you have in their saving account.
+The bank is issuing a secured credit card with a limit that matches the amount you have in their savings account.
 You are not borrowing money.